sg893052/sonic-buildimage/L3/Route_Consistency_Checker/Route_Consistency_Checker.md

   - **Zebra has more routes**
   - **Action:**
     - The inconsistency is logged into a file/database.
-    - To resolve the inconsistency routes has to be deleted and re-added from FRR.
-This is achieved by issuing 'clear ip route <prefix>' command in FRR.
   - **Hardware has more routes**
   - **Action:**
     - The inconsistency is logged into a file/database.
-    - To resolve the inconsistency routes has to be deleted from hardware.
-Add and Del a static route with NULL nexthop in Zebra.
-      - Deling SDK routes 'l3 defip destory <ip>' deletes the route from H/W but could introduce inconsistency in SAI/SDK.
-Moreover the inconsistency start point could be anywhere after zebra.
-So to ensure that all the DBs and modules are consistent, add and del a static route with NULL nexthop in Zebra.
-The deletion of route will propagate and mostly delete the dangling route from Hardware.

 Note:

-- Routes missing from hardware in hardware route limit hit case will **not** be considered as discrepancy.
-The hardware limit is detected checking the bcmsh route limit output and checking the ERROR DB for 'missed to program in HW' routes.
+- Routes missing from hardware in hardware route limit hit case will be considered as discrepancy.
 - Newly added routes will be skipped from scanned output and it is determined from the 'uptime' of routes in zebra.
 - Newly deleted routes will be skipped from scanned output.
 To determine that the route is newly deleted, either the deleted routes could be temporarily stored in a DB by module like RouteSyncd or the snapshot of software routes could be taken prior to snapshot of hardware routes with delay added that could account for route propagation from software to hardware.
 In addition to delay in taking the snapshot of routes, a watch list with multiple checkings could be carried out in RCC.
 To reduce the memory consumed, the latter approach where the delayed snapshots & repeated checking will be employed.